 Students perform with and meet the curricular requirements of the String Orchestra.
 In addition, students will prepare an e-portfolio consisting of individual performances of solo literature from difficulty levels V-VI (on a scale of VI) and written assignments including research, analysis, and reflection of performances.
-The number of required nonschool hour performances and practices during a school year may not exceed 40.
-6491 - Semester I 6492 - Semester II 6490 - Year Guitar I Grades 9, 10, 11, 12
+The number of required non-school hour performances and practices during a school year may not exceed 40.

+Guitar I

 Students develop basic guitar techniques through performing solo and ensemble guitar literature from difficulty levels I and II (on a scale of VI).
 Skills emphasized include (1) tuning and proper tone production, (2) note reading using traditional notation and guitar tablature, and (3) utilizing current technology to assist in developing basic improvisational and compositional techniques.
-Previous guitar experience is not required.
+All students interested in learning guitar may participate.